 In fact, good oral health and fluoride have a correlation with one another.
 This mineral works by preventing the formation of tooth decay due to plaque deposits and the accumulation of tartar in the gum lines.
 In turn, fluoride can make for stronger teeth in the long-run.

-How fluoride works in your teeth
+How fluoride helps your teeth

 Who needs fluoride treatments?

-Fluoride treatments in your dentist’s clinic
+Fluoride treatments at your dentist’s clinic